Smells fishy? Not really.

 Some types of plastic are essential

-There’s no denying plastic is regarded as the environment’s number one enemy.
-However, we must admit plastic and its applications are completely essential nowadays – namely in medicine or science.
+Although it can be regarded as the environment’s number one enemy, plastic and its applications are completely essential nowadays – namely in medicine or science.

-We refer both to plastic that is used in high technology, such as PEEK (polyether-ether-ketone), used in a variety of medical implants or even to recreate skulls in neurosurgery, and to more common types of plastic, like polyethylene, which has important applications in spacecraft.
+We refer both to plastics used in high technology, such as PEEK (polyether-ether-ketone), used in a variety of medical implants or even to recreate skulls in neurosurgery, and to more common types of plastic, like polyethylene, which has important applications in spacecraft.

-At the same time, the discovery of plastic has brought more effective ways to protect and preserve food, extend shelf life or even reduce the carbon emissions associated with product distribution.
+At the same time, the discovery of plastic has brought more effective ways to protect and preserve food, extend shelf life, thus contributing to fighting food waste, or even reduce the carbon emissions associated with product distribution.